denshernchingware/whatsapp-bot/README.md

 ---

-*Built for IT service businesses looking to automate lead generation and customer engagement via WhatsApp.*
+*Built for businesses looking to automate lead generation and customer engagement via WhatsApp.*